sonalys/sonalys.dev/content/_index.md

 # About Me

 > I'm Alysson Ribeiro, a passionate Software Engineer.
-> I started programming with 10 years old.
+I started programming at the age of 10.
-> From programming RPGs on Visual Basic as a starting point, I jumped into a beautiful and technical world.
+What began with creating RPGs in Visual Basic led me into a beautiful and highly technical world.
-> I am an experienced Golang developer, working with it since 2019 into multiple professional and personal projects.
+I've been working with Go (Golang) since 2019 on a variety of professional and personal projects.
-> Currently I'm very focused on transactional Domain Driven Design on PostgreSQL.
+Currently, I'm deeply focused on transactional Domain-Driven Design.

 <br>